TargetedEntropy/oogame/README.md

 # ML Education Game with Local LLM

 An interactive educational game that teaches machine learning fundamentals using a local LLM (Gemma 3n) via Ollama.
-This is a Pygame recreation of the original Godot game, focused on ML education instead of agriculture.

 ## Features